 The role of the ward councillor

-Councillors have a number of broad leadership responsibilities.
-These can embrace:
+Councillors have several broad leadership responsibilities.
+These include:

-- leading the development of strategies and plans for the area, balancing different needs, identifying priorities and targeting resources in a time of fiscal constraint
+- leading the development of strategies and plans for the area, balancing different needs, identifying priorities and targeting resources against a background of scarce resources

 - providing democratic accountability for public services and ensuring that service providers are accountable to service users in delivering